nkreer/i3mag/README.md

 # i3mag

-A very simple screen magnification solution for use with [i3wm](https://i3wm.org/) that makes use of xrandr's panning option.
+A screen magnification solution for [i3wm](https://i3wm.org/) that uses xrandr's panning option.
 And yes, it's a PHP script.
-So make sure you have that installed.
+So make sure you have the required interpreter for that.

+## Who is this for?

+Visually impaired people who'd like to use full screen magnification and the i3 tiling window manager.
+Don't try to use this for screencasts etc. as it changes your actual screen resolution when activated.

 ## Getting started